jingsenzhu/i2-sdf/DATA_CONVENTION.md

 	material/ -> {:04d}_kd.exr, {:04d}_ks.exr, {:04d}_rough.exr # diffuse, specular albedo and roughness
 ```

+Zeros areas in the depth maps and normal maps indicate invalid areas such as windows.

-Note that not all scenes contain emitter mask and material information.
-Only scenes with "relight" in the name are relightable.
+Note that not all areas inside the scenes use the GGX material model.
+We'll provide a mask of the invalid areas.

 ### Camera Information